xuankimtran/docs-1/pages/katalon-studio/docs/locators_object_identification.md

 The **Object Properties** section now allows:

-* Editing locator and locator strategies of an object.
+* Editing locator and locator strategy of an object.
 * Verifying and highlighting the object with the newly updated locator.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/mobile-selector-strategies/object-properties-1.png" width=451>